isabella232/kendo-react-animation/docs/slide/index.md

 ### Define Direction

-The component enables you to control the slide direction of the entering or leaving element.
-Use the [`direction`]({% slug api_slide_kendouiforreact %}#direction-stringdefault-down) property to control the slide direction.
+The component enables you to control the slide direction of the entering or leaving element through the [`direction`]({% slug api_slide_kendouiforreact %}#direction-stringdefault-down) property.

 The supported directions are:
 - (Default) The `down` direction&mdash;Slides the content from top to bottom on show, and vice-versa.